Effects of Heavy Truck Volumes on Noise (2023)

 Data from this research would be useful in development and refinement of reflection calculation algorithms in the FHWA TNM prediction model.

 The results from this study will provide insight to those dealing with the public into the factors and underlying conditions that influence public reaction and attitudes.
+The noise impacts of future deployment of advanced truck-focused technologies, such as connected truck platoons, will also be better informed by the results of the proposed research.

 Paul Kohler, Virginia Department of Transportation